reidwyde/reidwyde.github.io/README.md

+# reidwyde.github.io

+My Name is Reid Wyde

-# Run site locally:
+### Run site locally:

 -   npm start

-# Deploy site:
+### Deploy site:

 -   commit main to github
 -   .github/workflows/deploy.yml will be triggered, which builds the react app on the github server and then pushes it to gh-pages branch
--   github's built in gh-pages workflow will run, which updates the site at reidwyde.github.io
+-   github's built in gh-pages workflow will run, which updates the site at reidwyde.github.io (set github pages config to deploy from branch gh-pages /(root))

-# TODO:
+### TODO:

 -   clean up repo, remove dead files
 -   start adding things to the resources page